getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/configuration-options.md

    ![Makefile]({% asset guides/integrate-backend/makefile.png @path %})

 3. Notice that we're settings the release version name as an environment variable that is then used in the application's runtime.
-We're letting the CLI propose a name, but you'd probably want to apply your own naming conventions:
+We're letting the CLI propose a release version name, but you'd probably want to apply your own naming conventions:

    ```bash
    VERSION=`sentry-cli releases propose-version`